Canidae Dog Food Review - A Complete Analysis

 This article wouldn't be complete without a puppy food review.

 Unfortunately, while Canidae has different puppy options, Canidae Dog Food Australia only carries one.

 That means puppy owners only have access to their Puppy Grain-free chicken & sweet potato flavour or will have to feed them the All Life Stages food.
 While less-than-ideal, it isn’t too bad since you do have access to both grain-free (the PURE Puppy option) or whole-grain options (All Life Stages).

-However, we don’t like that there are no different options based on your dog’s size.
+However, we don’t like that there are no other options based on your dog’s size.
 As such, small and toy puppies will have to eat the same kibble as larger dogs.
 The lack of large-breed options is a concern with large and giant breeds since overfeeding or feeding a diet that’s too calorie-dense can cause brittle bones and decalcification.

-Of course, you can always portion control your pup’s intake, but this can be tiresome and you need a vet’s advice.
+Of course, you can always portion control your pup’s intake, but this can be tiresome and you need vet’s advice.
 This isn’t as much of an issue with puppy food targeted at large and giant breeds.
 If that’s your case, we recommend a puppy food adapted to your particular dog’s size.